Tests of the Atomki anomaly in lepton pair decays of heavy mesons: -Vector vertices

-{\it \bf 2. $H^*H$-Vector vertices.} The form factors $F_{H^*HV}(q)$ are evaluated in the framework of the heavy quark effective theory suplemented with vector meson dominance model (HQET+VDM) ~\cite{Colangelo:1993zq, Casalbuoni:1992dx}, which has shown to give a good description of $H^*\to H\gamma$ decays.
+The form factors $F_{H^*HV}(q)$ are evaluated in the framework of the heavy quark effective theory suplemented with vector meson dominance model (HQET+VDM) ~\cite{Colangelo:1993zq, Casalbuoni:1992dx}, which has shown to give a good description of $H^*\to H\gamma$ decays.
 Since we will normalize results for our observables to this radiative decay, we use the ratio of decay rates because they are rather insensitive to the specific $q^2$-dependency of the form factor.
 This is due to the smallness of the $H^*-H$ mass splitting (see Table \ref{Table:1}) compared to typical hadronic scales ($\sim 1\ {\rm GeV}^2$).
+Also, since the contributions of heavy quarks are $1/m_Q$ suppressed, we expect that such ratios are relatively independent of constants involved in light-quark contributions through vector meson dominance model.

+For self-containess purposes, we reproduce here the term of the Lagrangian density relevant for our calculations and definitions of couplings constants \cite{Colangelo:1993zq, Casalbuoni:1992dx}.
+The strong interaction of heavy mesons are described by